mroshan5722/Dubai_UG-6/documentation/Week_9.md

 ### Challenges

-1. We were still encountering issues with the CloudCast dataset
+1. We were still encountering issues with the CloudCast dataset - every pixel was labelled with labels defined from 0-10 which represented the transparency of the cloud, this caused issues with classification
-	-  We were not able to come up with a proper solution for this, we were suggested that we can code each image from that dataset separately.
+	-  We were not able to come up with a proper solution for this, we were suggested that we can make a python script, run it through the dataset and let it count what the majority cloud type is in the dataset - then can make a new dataset of this majority which would be unlabelled.

 ### Next Steps

 - Solve the issues related to implementation of models on CloudCast dataset
 - Perform Classification on Phishing, and Chess dataset.
 - Implement perceptron on Phishing, and Chess dataset.